 Q: When do I attend my class online?

-A: In Feedback Week we announced that all Online classes will now have a designated time when you are enrolling in them.
+A: In Feedback Week in Trimester 2, 2020 we announced that all Online classes will now have a designated time when you are enrolling in them.
 You are now able to see if this class time clashes with any other classes.
-All class times on KHUB are in AEST, so if you are based in Adelaide or Perth make sure you account for the time difference.
+All class times will be shown in your local time zone when enrolling in subjects in KHUB.

 If you’re unsure about the timing of your class, please check your timetable at the bottom of the homepage on KHUB or ask one of our Student Experience Officers who will confirm that for you promptly.